UdiOEagle/GAWebsite/README.md

 npm deploy
 ```

-In GitHub set up pages to run from gh deploy branch, root directory.
+In GitHub set up pages to run from gh-pages branch, root directory.

 ## Learn More